higherkindness/mu-scala/docs/src/main/tut/index.md

 libraryDependencies += "io.higherkindness" %% "mu-config" % "0.18.0"

-// optional - for both server and client metrics reporting, using Prometheus. libraryDependencies += "io.higherkindness" %% "mu-rpc-prometheus-server" % "0.18.0"
+// optional - for both server and client metrics reporting, using Prometheus. libraryDependencies += "io.higherkindness" %% "mu-rpc-prometheus" % "0.18.0"
-libraryDependencies += "io.higherkindness" %% "mu-rpc-prometheus-client" % "0.18.0"

-// optional - for both server and client metrics reporting, using Dropwizard. libraryDependencies += "io.higherkindness" %% "mu-rpc-dropwizard-server" % "0.18.0"
+// optional - for both server and client metrics reporting, using Dropwizard. libraryDependencies += "io.higherkindness" %% "mu-rpc-dropwizard" % "0.18.0"
-libraryDependencies += "io.higherkindness" %% "mu-rpc-dropwizard-client" % "0.18.0"

 // optional - for the communication between server and client by using SSL/TLS. libraryDependencies += "io.higherkindness" %% "mu-rpc-netty-ssl" % "0.18.0"